-statement recognizing "discrimination" against people on the basis of their disabilities."64 For example, because the U.S. Department of Transportation ("DOT") receives federal financial assistance for "pedestrian facilities in the public right-of-way,"65 it developed and implemented accessibility standards to ensure that people with disabilities are able to access those facilities.66
+Section 504 of the Rehabilitation Act of 1973 ("Section 504") and its 1992 Amendments prohibit discrimination against otherwise qualified people with disabilities under any U.S. program or activity receiving federal financial assistance.63 Section 504 was the first explicit Congressional statement recognizing "discrimination" against people on the basis of their disabilities."64 For example, because the U.S. Department of Transportation ("DOT") receives federal financial assistance for "pedestrian facilities in the public right-of-way,"65 it developed and implemented accessibility standards to ensure that people with disabilities are able to access those facilities.66

-The U.S. Congress passed the ADA in 1990 to ensure that people with disabilities are not subjected to discrimination and to ensure that they have access to legal remedies if they are the victims of discrimination.67 In passing the law, Congress noted that people with disabilities have historically been discriminated against in transportation, due to architectural barriers, as a result of "outright intentional exclusion."68
+The U.S. Congress passed the ADA in 1990 to ensure that people with disabilities are not subjected to discrimination and to ensure that they have access to legal remedies if they are the victims of discrimination.67 In passing the law, Congress noted that people with disabilities have historically been discriminated against in transportation, due to architectural barriers, because of "outright intentional exclusion."68

 The ADA is divided into five sections referred to as titles.
 Title I of the ADA prohibits discrimination in employment.
 Title I prohibits discrimination in employment.
 Title II of the ADA prohibits discrimination by state and local government agencies and organizations.
 Title III of the ADA prohibits discrimination by public accommodations (i.e., private businesses).
-For example, Titles II and III of the ADA mandate that new facilities must be "readily accessible to and usable by individuals with disabilities."69 The law requires public accommodations covered under Title III to "remove architectural barriers in existing facilities, including communication barriers that are structural in nature, where such removal is readily achievable, i.e., easily accomplishable and able to be carried out without much difficulty or expense."70 Public and private entities must also make "reasonable modifications in policies, practices, or procedures" and provide "auxiliary aids and services" to ensure equal access for people with disabilities.71 Title IV provides that manufacturers and providers of telecommunications equipment and services must, when readily achievable, ensure their equipment and services are accessible to and useable by people with disabilities.
-Title V provides miscellaneous provisions of the ADA, including for how to interpret the ADA in relation to Section 504 of the Rehabilitation Act, and declaring that the ADA would not limit other federal or state laws that provide greater protection than that found in the ADA,
+For example, Titles II and III of the ADA mandate that new facilities must be "readily accessible to and usable by individuals with disabilities."69 The law requires public accommodations covered under Title III to "remove architectural barriers in existing facilities, including communication barriers that are structural in nature, where such removal is readily achievable, i.e., easily accomplishable and able to be carried out without much difficulty or expense."70 Public and private entities must also make "reasonable modifications in policies, practices, or procedures" and provide "auxiliary aids and services" to ensure equal access for people with disabilities.71 Title IV provides that manufacturers and providers of telecommunications equipment and